By Peter Simpson

 Cilic, the losing finalist two years ago, said his game really got going when he got the first break against Ljubicic.

-"When that first break came I started to serve better and the beginning of the second set was really crucial," the 23-year-old told reporters.
+"When that first break came I started to serve better and the beginning of the second set was really crucial," the 23-year-old said.

 "He had few break points and I started to serve maybe the best that I ever served."